There are three sizes - Small, Midsize and Large.

 We hope that the information above will help you make the right decision and you can also use the rest of the site especially our blog to find out even more.

-This site features a number of cruise specialists who offer a great way of finding out which cruise will suit you as most of these experts have been on a good range of cruise lines themselves.
+This site features a number of cruise specialists who offer a great way of finding out which cruise line is best for you as most of these experts have been on a good range of cruise lines themselves.